asif158/sysboxindependent/README.md

 ```

 ## Running the Docker Container

-Create a named volume using:
+Create a named volume for Persistent storage using:

 ```sh
 docker volume create <volume_name>